farhanskamal/Elis/backend/README.md

-# Library Volunteer Hub - Backend
+# Library Monitor Hub - Backend

-This is the backend API for the Library Volunteer Hub application, built with Node.js, Express, TypeScript, and PostgreSQL with Prisma ORM.
+This is the backend API for the Library Monitor Hub application, built with Node.js, Express, TypeScript, and PostgreSQL with Prisma ORM.

 ## Features

 - **Authentication**: JWT-based authentication with role-based access control
-- **User Management**: CRUD operations for librarians and volunteers
+- **User Management**: CRUD operations for librarians and monitors
-- **Schedule Management**: Create and manage volunteer shifts
+- **Schedule Management**: Create and manage monitor shifts
-- **Task Assignment**: Assign and track tasks for volunteers
+- **Task Assignment**: Assign and track tasks for monitors
 - **Hour Tracking**: Check-in/check-out system with codes
 - **Magazine Tracking**: Log magazine check-ins by week
-- **Announcements**: Communication system between librarians and volunteers
+- **Announcements**: Communication system between librarians and monitors
 - **Period Management**: Configure school period definitions

 ## Prerequisites